BiologicalRecordsCentre/recorder-feedback-content/README.md

  * Email generation pipeline managed by R package {targets}
  * Email content and rendering managed using R markdown
  * You need to provide:
    * Input data as .csv
    * Functions for any computations you wish to do on this data before rendering the email (eg. calculating summary statistics)
    * An parametrised R markdown file which uses markdown and R code to transform the data and computed objects into effective digital engagements.
    * A HTML template used by the rendering process to format the final HTML output
    * a configuration file (`config.yml`) containing information about all of the above
- * Rendered items saved in `renders/[batch_id]` folder with recipient-specific HTML files and a .csv metadata file
+ * Rendered items are saved in `renders/[batch_id]` folder with recipient-specific HTML files and a .csv metadata file

 A minimal example of all of these items is included and is demonstrated in the "getting started" part of the documentation: https://biologicalrecordscentre.github.io/recorder-feedback/